MochaCaffe/rozofs-kubernetes/README.md

 This is a functional implementation of Rozofs distributed filesystem on Kubernetes.
-This project features a daemonset to bring up Rozofs daemons on all kubernetes nodes, and a deployment to bring up a provisioner for dynamic Rozofs volume provisioning.
+This project features a daemonset to bring up Rozofs daemons on all kubernetes nodes, and a deployment to bring up a provisioner for dynamic volume provisioning.
 This project includes code from [kvaps/docker-rozofs]  and [kubernetes-sigs/sig-storage-lib-external-provisioner]

 ## About Rozofs